MathiasSoender/do_land_proj2/README.md

 # DoLand x Matter microservice
-The purpose of this microservice is to provide a data handler between Matter and Doland.
+The purpose of this microservice is to provide a data handler between Matter and Doland, and generate impact reports.

 ## Build commands